asus-linux-drivers/asus-numberpad-driver/README.md

 ## Credits

-Thank you very much [github.com/mohamed-badaoui](github.com/mohamed-badaoui) and all the contributors of [asus-touchpad-numpad-driver](https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver) for your work.
+Thank you very much all the contributors of [asus-touchpad-numpad-driver](https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver) for your work.

 Thank you who-t for great post about multitouch [Understanding evdev](http://who-t.blogspot.com/2016/09/understanding-evdev.html).